willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 5. a small and easy-to-use data set containing **all the numbers** necessary to re-plot and compare the data presented in the paper.

+---

+## Part two: Infrastructure at Geomar

 Currently, journals are requiring authors to provide some or even all of the above.
 (Today, you mostly get away with 5 and / or 4.
 But expect to see requirements including all of the above.)

-Here, we'll look through requirements 5. to 1. and to what extent, there are (easy?) ways to fulfill them.
+Here, we'll look through the requirements 5. to 1. and examine to what extent, there are (easy?) ways to fulfill them.

 ### Provide the final numbers (5.)